SAP/code-pal-for-abap/docs/checks/db-access-in-ut.md

 #### 3. Test Frameworks

-The Check identifies if the test class uses one of the following objects internally and exempts the finding automatically.
+The check identifies if the test class uses one of the following objects internally and exempts the finding automatically since usage of these environments mean that the database access is likely intended to access the mocked version of a database table.

 The relevant objects for the automatic exemption are:
 * `IF_OSQL_TEST_ENVIRONMENT`